ColoradoSpace/Verbum/Phonology.md

 ## The Letter r

-In most cases, and “r” is pronounced with a mild trill or roll as in [r].&nbsp; However, when it feels comfortable within words [ɹ], is allowed.
+In most cases, and “r” is pronounced with a mild trill or roll as in [r].&nbsp; However, when it feels comfortable within words [ɹ](https://en.wikipedia.org/wiki/File:Alveolar_approximant.ogg), is allowed.